Something put into a system or expended in its operation to achieve output or a result.

 Basic Skills that Should be Taught in High School

-• Basic Biology: How babies are really made.
-How to avoid STD's.
-Drugs and the Consequences of their abuse.
+- Basic Biology: How babies are really made.
+Learn how to prevent sexually transmitted diseases.
+Drugs and the Consequences of Their Abuse.

-• Home Economics.
-(I know it's not new) This should be REQUIRED for everyone.
-Everyone should know how to cook a decent, nutritious meal, do their own laundry and shine their own shoes.
+- Home Economics.
+(I know it's not new.)
+This type of knowledge should be REQUIRED for everyone.
+Everyone should know how to cook a decent, nutritious meal, do their laundry, and shine their shoes.

-• Etiquette.
-By this I mean basic good manners, not which fork to use how to wear a tie.
-I mean How to comport yourself in public with common courtesy and consideration.
+- Etiquette.
+By this I mean basic good manners, not which fork to use or how to wear a tie.
+I mean how to comport yourself in public with common courtesy and consideration.

-• Critical Thinking.
-How to deconstruct a newscast or article.
-How to tell if you are being lied to.
-How to understand what advertising does and how marketers try to influence you.
+- Critical Thinking.
+Learn how to analyze a newscast or article.
+Learn how to identify if someone is lying to you.
+Discover how advertising functions and how marketers attempt to sway you.

 “Nothing is impossible, the word itself says “I’m Possible”! "-Audrey Hepburn

-The understanding and application of these 16 Habits of Mind serve to provide the individual with skills to work through real life situations that equip that person to respond using awareness (cues), thought, and intentional strategy in order to gain a positive outcome.
+The understanding and application of these 16 Habits of Mind serve to provide the individual with skills to work through real-life situations that equip that person to respond using awareness (cues), thought, and intentional strategy to gain a positive outcome.

-• Persisting: Sticking to task at hand; Follow through to completion; Can and do remain focused.
+- Persisting: Sticking to the task at hand; following through to completion; can and does remain focused.

-• Thinking about Thinking (Metacognition): Being aware of own thoughts, feelings, intentions and actions; Knowing what I do and say affects others; Willing to consider the impact of choices on myself and others.
+- Thinking about Thinking (Metacognition): Being aware of own thoughts, feelings, intentions, and actions; knowing what I do and say affects others; I am willing to consider the impact of my choices on both myself and others.

-• Striving for Accuracy: Check for errors; Measure at least twice; Nurture a desire for exactness, fidelity & craftsmanship.
+- Striving for Accuracy: Check for errors, measure at least twice, and nurture a desire for exactness, fidelity, & craftsmanship.

-• Responding with Wonderment and Awe: Intrigued by the world's beauty, nature's power and vastness for the universe; Have regard for what is awe-inspiring and can touch my heart; Open to the little and big surprises in life I see others and myself.
+- Responding with Wonderment and Awe: Intrigued by the world's beauty, nature's power and vastness of the universe; Have regard for what is awe-inspiring and can touch my heart; Open to the little and big surprises in life, I see others and myself.

-• Taking Responsible Risks: Willing to try something new and different; Consider doing things that are safe and sane even though new to me; Face fear of making mistakes or of coming up short and don’t let this stop me.
+- Taking Responsible Risks: Willing to try something new and different; Consider doing things that are safe and sane even though they are new to me; Face the fear of making mistakes or of coming up short, and don’t let this stop me.

-• Finding Humor: Willing to laugh appropriately; Look for the whimsical, absurd, ironic and unexpected in life; Laugh at myself when I can.
+- Finding Humor: Willing to laugh appropriately; looking for the whimsical, absurd, ironic, and unexpected in life; laugh at myself when I can.

-• Thinking Interdependently: Willing to work with others and welcome their input and perspective; Abide by decisions the work group makes even if I disagree somewhat; Willing to learn from others in reciprocal situations.
+- Thinking Interdependently: Willing to work with others and welcome their input and perspective; Abide by decisions the work group makes even if I disagree somewhat; I am willing to learn from others in reciprocal situations.

 (After Arthur L. Costa and Bena Kallick, Habits of Mind: A Developmental Series, Copyright © 2000)